-4. Conclusion and Policy Implications
+6. Conclusion and Policy Implications

-In this research, we provide a recent evidence on the asymmetric influence of oil price changes on the industrial output of five MENA countries.
-The paper contributes to the literature in various ways: first, we provide evidence from a relatively larger sample compared to the related literature.
-The industrial production is used to proxy output in order to get more observations; Second, we use a non -linear model that accounts for asymmetries and non-linearities in the relationship between oil and output; Third, our sample contains three big net oil exporters and hence, it provides evidence on the nature of asymmetry in net oil exporter countries whereas most of the literature's interest lies on net oil importers.
+In this research, we provide recent evidence on the asymmetric influence of oil price changes on the industrial output of five MENA countries.
+The paper contributes to the literature in various ways: first, it provides evidence from a relatively larger sample compared to the related literature.
+The industrial production is used to proxy output in order to get more observations; Second, it uses a non -linear model that accounts for asymmetries and non-linearities in the relationship between oil and output; Third, it estimates a sample that contains three big net oil exporters and hence, it provides evidence on the nature of asymmetry in net oil exporter countries whereas most of the literature's interest lies on net oil importers.